Towards Mitigating Excessive Forgetting in LLM Unlearning via Entanglement-Guidance with Proxy Constraint: Methodology

 Unlike traditional test data, which typically relies on real, unseen ground-truth labels, our approach introduces novel unlearning constraints by leveraging a language model to generate plausible reference answers, referred to as test answers.
-These test answers are generated via \textbf{In-Context Learning (ICL)}, where the language model is prompted with carefully selected exemplars that contrast correct outputs with uninformed responses.
-This design enables the ICL-generated outputs to serve as high-quality surrogates that \textbf{approximate the behavior of the retrain model on unseen inputs}.
-As semantically aligned references, they offer an effective criterion for identifying over-forgetting in forget samples.
+These test answers are generated via In-Context Learning (ICL), where the language model is prompted with carefully selected exemplars that contrast correct outputs with uninformed responses.
+This design enables the ICL-generated outputs to serve as high-quality surrogates that \textbf{approximate the behavior of the retrained model on unseen inputs}.
+As semantically aligned references, they offer an effective criterion for identifying over-unlearning in forget samples.
 An additional advantage of employing ICL-based proxy answers lies in their adaptability to \textbf{specific model behaviors} and \textbf{data distributions}.
 By carefully selecting in-context exemplars that mirror the target model’s response tendencies, both in terms of correct predictions and typical failure cases, the language model can simulate how the target model would behave when presented with similar inputs after unlearning.
 This enables the generated test data to more accurately reflect model-specific generalization under ignorance, resulting in a penalty signal better aligned.

 During unlearning, we monitor the prediction loss of each forget sample with respect to its original label and compare it to the loss computed using the LLM-generated proxy answer.
-If the loss on the real answer surpasses that on the proxy baseline, we impose a penalty term that discourages excessive divergence from the model’s natural generalization capability.
-This mechanism constrains the unlearning process to remain aligned with the behavior of the retrain model, serving as an \textbf{early warning signal} to prevent over-forgetting.
+If the loss on the real answer surpasses that on the proxy baseline, we impose a penalty term that suppresses unlearning and prevents over-unlearning.
+This mechanism constrains the unlearning process to remain aligned with the behavior of the retrained model, serving as an \textbf{early warning signal} to prevent over-unlearning.